tjlabs/innerLabs-ios/README.md

 ## Author

-Leo, 92098727+tjlabs-dev@users.noreply.github.com
+Leo, leo.shin@tjlabscorp.com

 ## License

-JupiterSDK is available under the MIT license.
+JupiterSDK is available under the TJLABS Corp. license.
 See the LICENSE file for more info.